KieranBest/Final-Year-Project/Documentation.md

 #### Process Evaluation

 The process used to create this project was the agile methodology, and while this was the correct method to use because of the consistent level of feedback, my organisation with it perhaps could've been improved.
 Whilst I have mentioned before that had I structured this project better in terms of content management it would have run smoother, but I also think more demonstrations to the stakeholder would've been very beneficial.
 Whilst having them at the end of the milestone did have its advantages, having them perhaps 1 or 2 times within the milestone could've proven a great benefit.
 This could have led me to not spend so much time creating levels and focus on more relevant features for a protoype application.

+A big difficulty throughout this project is remembering all the named variables, because I made so many functions and so many variables that are very similar in what they store, it became very easy to become confused with what each variables purpose was.
+For example, there are multiple variables all for controlling the storage of currently held notes for the purpose of highlighting multiple notes on the visual keyboard and staff.
+Both the keyboard and staff have an array, and the staff has a overly complex design for removing these notes from the array.
+This has become extremely problematic because I only noticed this at a later date and by then, trying to understand what I did is extremely difficult.
+Therefore this is something that I definitely need to improve on in the future and will be a key area for improvement on my next project.
+Organising my project on an internal level will be key for larger projects in the future.

 #### Further Work